-Name: Date:

-Go outside on a sunny day and find a tree or other plant.
+Name: Date: use a house plant or any other object that you h ther plant.
 Observe it in detail.
-If you cannot go outside, you may use a house plant or any other object that you have handy.
-Imagine you are an artist about to draw what you have observed.
-After doing this for a few moments, in the space below, describe in detail what you saw.

-Now that you have gained some experience in describing what you observed, we are going to practice describing thoughts and feelings.
-To do this, first take a few deep calming and cleansing breaths.
-Now notice the first thought or feeling that comes to mind and focus on it.
-Avoid the temptation to go on to the next thought or feeling until you have observed and described your experience with the current thought or feeling in the present moment.
-After doing this for a few moments, describe what you saw in the space below.
+If you cannot go outside, you may lave handy.
+Imagine you are an artist about to draw what you have n the space below, describe in detail what you saw. thoughts and feelings.
+To do this, first take a few or feeling that comes to mind and focus on it.
+A describing what you observed, we are going to practice describing videep calming and cleansing breaths.
+Now notice the first though Avoid the temptation to go on to the next thought or feeling untience with the current thought or feeling in the present moment hat you saw in the space below.